protobufjs/protobuf.js/README.md

 npm install --save-dev protobufjs-cli
 ```

-The CLI is a small but capable standalone protobuf.js toolchain.
-It does not require `protoc` or a language plugin.
+The CLI is a small but capable standalone protobuf.js toolchain and does not require `protoc`.
+For projects that use `protoc`, it provides `protoc-gen-pbjs`.

 ### Choose a runtime